ryestew/gamedayRemix/README.md

 ![](images/second-in-command.png)

 Also Banning Cocq’s second-in-command Willem van Ruytenburch.
-And possibly, Jacob Dirksen de Roy, the Governor who as it happens was trimmed out of the painting when the painting received a “haircut” a bit later in the 17th century.
+And possibly, Jacob Dirksen de Roy, the Governor who as it happens was trimmed out of the painting when the painting received a rather significant “haircut” a bit later in the 17th century.

 And possibly, Jacob Dirksen de Roy, the Governor who as it happens was trimmed out of the painting when the painting received a “haircut” a bit later in the 17th century.